ksm362/ksm362.github.io/Teaching.md

 In addition to teaching undergraduate and graduate classes, I have also have the privilage to participate in many outreach programs.
 Every year, the BME department at UVa gives tours to local students (3rd - 6th grade).
 Each participating lab teaches the students about their research.
-We also feed questions about college.
+We also answer questions about college.
 In the picture to the right, I showed the students how cell culturing works.
 We also isolated our cheek cells and looked at them under a miscroscope.

-From 2014 to 2015 I volunteered as a mentor for kids K-12.
+From 2014 to 2015 I volunteered as a mentor for kids K through 12.
 This was a weekly commitment, where students could ask for homework help on any subject they were struggling with.
-I enjoyed teaching these kids about science, and I was eager to share stories from my career life choices.
+I enjoyed teaching these kids about science, and I was eager to share stories about my career/life choices.

 ### Student Mentoring